ocurrent/current-bench/README.md

 docker-compose build --build-arg FRONTEND_DIRECTORY="<location of frontend directory>"
 ```

 You can clone the frontend from [here](https://github.com/CraigFe/current-bench/).
+You might also need to setup the
+FRONTEND_DIRECTORY as an env variable before you can `docker-compose build`.

 You can then run,